uchicago/shibboleth-oidc/README.md

 - [Modified test client application from MITREid Connect](https://github.com/mmoayyed/simple-web-app)

 ## Design
 The OIDC support is provided via the [MITREid Connect](https://github.com/mitreid-connect/) project.
 It is itself based on Spring Security OAuth which itself in turn is based on Spring Security.
-So, a design of this extension is adapt the above frameworks to what the Shibboleth IdP provides in terms of authentication and attribute resolution.
+So, the design principal of this extension is to mostly adapt the above frameworks to what the Shibboleth IdP framework provides in terms of authentication and attribute resolution.
 Also note that that MITREid Connect is entirely Spring annotations-based when it comes to wiring up the components.
 Spring Security OAuth also uses various annotations to respond to endpoint requests.
-Such changes also need to be accounted for in the IdP as it does not presently have a native model for annotation-based configuration of components.
+Such changes also need to be accounted for in the IdP as it does not presently use a native model for annotation-based configuration of components.

 ### Endpoints